Surajit

 nonlinearly.
 The present invention utilizes granular chains to

-form of a wave train of solitary waves.
-In this way, an electrical
+the form of a wave train of solitary waves.
+In this way, an

-generator can more efficiently convert the mechanical energy into
+electrical generator can more efficiently convert the mechanical

-invention, reference should be made to the following detailed
+the invention, reference should be made to the following

-description taken in conjunction with the accompanying drawings,
+detailed description taken in conjunction with the accompanying

-Figure 1 is a diagrammatical sketch showing a portion of a
+a diagrammatical sketch showing a portion of a device

-device according to an embodiment of the present invention;
+according to an embodiment of the present invention; Figure 2

-Figure 2 is a series of graphs showing simulation data of a
+is a series of graphs showing simulation data of a device

-device according to the present invention over a time sequence;
+according to the present invention over a time sequence; from

 starting out at the left end and moving toward right, and over